khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 Todo: Add specific information about pie charts

+### Chart zooming and scrolling

+ECharts, our new chart framework, has a default mechanism for zooming and scrolling on graphs.

+When a chart's content overflows it's container, a zoom and scroll bar can be introduced.
+This bar allows users to interact with their data and control how much data is displayed at any one time.

 ## Demo

 Todo: Add live component block with code example of all available chart types